zzwx/splice/README.md

 # Splice

-Package splice is a simple implementation of the JavaScript's array.splice function for []string in go (golang).
+Package splice is a simple implementation of JavaScript's array.splice function for []string in go (golang).

 # Usage